mlflow/mlflow-torchserve/examples/MNIST/README.md

 This example uses tensor as input for prediction.

-In the previous example(example1), mlflow cli is used for predict.
-Input image path is provided as a cli argument.

 Python plugin accepts 3 different types of input for prediction - Dataframe, Json and Tensor.

 This example demonstrates input as tensor (refer `predict.py` where images are converted to tensor)

 Run the following command to create and predict the output based on our test data - `test_data/one.png`

-`python predict.py`
+`python predict.py <MODEL_URI>`

+For ex: `python predict.py  s3://mlflow/artifacts/0/fe1407a3242c4f6f9a5748eca1ae9226/artifacts/model`

 Note: Torchserve plugin determines the version number by itself based on the deployment name. hence, version number is not a mandatory argument for the plugin.
 For example, by running `predict.py`, a new deployment `mnist_test` is created with version 1.

-If needed, version number can also be explicitly mentioned as a config variable in `predict.py` as below.
+Version number can also be explicitly mentioned as a config variable in `predict.py` as below.

 ```
 config = {
-    'MODEL_FILE': "mnist_model.py",
     'HANDLER': 'mnist_handler.py',
     'VERSION': 5.0
 }
 ```